Phala-Network/oracle-workshop/README.md

 # Fat Contract Oracle Workshop

-_First created for Polkadot Decoded 2022 with the subtitle "The Web3 infrastructure beyound smart contracts: Build an oracle in 15 mins with ink!"_ ([Slides](https://docs.google.com/presentation/d/1HjmQCSvwpc7gwaCU2W_5yHA3gTIrg49SpSUZ4gLZwD8/edit?usp=sharing))
+_First created for Polkadot Decoded 2022 with the subtitle "The Web3 infrastructure beyond smart contracts: Build an oracle in 15 mins with ink!"_ ([Slides](https://docs.google.com/presentation/d/1HjmQCSvwpc7gwaCU2W_5yHA3gTIrg49SpSUZ4gLZwD8/edit?usp=sharing))

 ## What you can learn

 There are the beginner challenge and the advanced challenge in the workshop.
 In the beginner challenge, you are going to play with the oracle built on Phala Fat Contract.
 In the advanced challenge, you are going to learn how to build an oracle that:

 1. links off-chain identity to blockchain
-2. sends http requests to verify off-chain data
+2. sends HTTP requests to verify off-chain data
 3. gives out [POAP NFT](https://poap.xyz/) rewards
 4. is written in [ink!](https://ink.substrate.io/)
-5. (and can be build in 15 mins)
+5. (and can be built in 15 mins)

 ## Bonus

-When you have solved a challenge successfully, you can earn a beautify POAP.
+When you have solved a challenge successfully, you can earn a beautiful POAP.

 | Beginner POAP | Advanced PAOP |
 | -------- | -------- |